asifbinhossain/shatez-interview-frontend/README.md

 ### 🟢 `Feature Task-1: Easy`

 -   Refactor the `Dashboard` page into more smaller & reuseable components components
--   `What we'll evaluate` : How you write, organize & structure your code for building maintainable & scalable applications
+-   `What we'll evaluate` :
+    -   How you write, organize & structure your code for building maintainable & scalable solutions

 ### 🟡 `Feature Task-2: Medium`